 Check your CO detector

 Check the back of your detector for either a build date or an expiration date.
-If there's no date or it's more than seven years old, replace it now.
+If there’s no date or your CO monitor is more than seven years old, replace it now.

 Here are two key things to look for when you buy replacements.
 First, pick a detector with a “fuel-cell electrochemical” sensor.
 This type is far more sensitive to CO and less prone to false alarms than models from just 10 years ago.
 There are other types of sensors on the market (metal oxide and gel cell) that offer longer life.
 But humidity and temperature changes can reduce their accuracy.
 When it comes to detecting carbon monoxide, we recommend accuracy over detector life span.
 Second, experts recommend choosing a model with a digital readout and a “peak level” memory retention feature.
 That’s helpful to emergency personnel if they suspect CO poisoning.
 If you have small children, consider buying a talking CO detector.
 A voice warning is more effective than a horn at waking children.